farrajota/human_pose_estimation_torch/README.md

 ### Benchmarking against other methods

-To process the prediction of body joints on a dataset, run `th benchmark.lua  -expID <name_exp> -dataset <name_exp>`.
-This will process all predictions for all annotations of a dataset and store it to disk to two files (`Predictions.t7` + `Predictions.mat`) in the folder of the experiment provided in `-expID`.
+To benchmark a trained model on the FLIC or LSP datasets run `th benchmark.lua  -expID <name_exp> -dataset <name_exp>`.
+This will process predictions of all body joints for all images of the selected dataset and store them to disk into two files (`Predictions.t7` + `Predictions.mat`) inside the folder of the experiment.

-Furthermore, for the FLIC and LSP datasets, this repo provides a benchmarking procedure to compare the results a trained network with other methods for body joint prediction whose predictions are made available online.
-For the MPII and COCO datasets, you will need to use their evaluation servers.
+Furthermore, for the FLIC and LSP datasets, this repo provides a comparison with other methods for body joint prediction whose predictions are made available online ([lsp results are available here](http://human-pose.mpi-inf.mpg.de/#related_benchmarks); for FLIC results I had to manually search some of them on github).
+To evaluate on the MPII and COCO datasets you will need to use their evaluation servers if you want to compare the results with other methods.

 ### Additional information

 #### Accuracy metric

-For convenience during training, the accuracy function evaluates PCK by comparing the output heatmap of the network to the ground truth heatmap.
-However, this should provide a good enough performance measure when training a network on any dataset.
+For convenience during training, the accuracy function evaluates the PCK metric by comparing the output heatmap of the network to the ground truth heatmap.
+This should provide a good enough performance measure when training a network on any dataset.

 #### Additional notes

-Due to problems in cleaning grad buffers with `:clearState()` in order to store models to disk which would cause crashes due to insufficient memory when re-populating the buffers in the GPU memory, here the model's parameters on GPU are copied to a copy of the model which is stored on Ram.
-This means that, when the model needs to be loaded, a convertion between `nn` and `cudnn` is required for it to run properly.
+Due to problems in cleaning temporary buffers (grad/output buffers) with `:clearState()`, in order to store models to disk, this option is hidden behind an input flag.
+For our setup, using `:clearState()` with the GPUs memory almost maxed out, this would cause crashes due to insufficient memory when re-populating the buffers.
+In case of training networks that are smaller or have less parameters this should not be an issue (or if you have a GPU with 12GB+ ram).

-Besides this small catch the network should work after the conversion.

 ## License